mohanad-14/age-sex-adjusted-prevalence/README.md

 ## Exemplar datasets for calculating the age-sex-adjusted rate

 ### Participants data
-An example of participants data is given below.
+An example of participants' data is given below.

 | participant_id | sex | age group |